 - Usually begins working within months and sometimes after just a few weeks.*

-- Can eliminate allergies within three years.
+- Can alleviate allergy symptoms within three years.*

 - Can decrease patient’s need for symptom-relieving medication.*